 Developed by Colonel Edward Boxer, Superintendant of the Royal Laboratory at the Woolwich Arsenal in 1866.
 This design makes use of an anvil which is a separate component forming part of the primer.
 The case itself has one single flas hole to allow the flash from the primer to pass.
 More difficult to manufacture but can easily be removed thus allowing the case to be re-used more easily.
 Often found in commercial ammunition.

-A summary of some of the cartridges, shells and chargers currently in our collection.
+A summary of some of the cartridges, clips & chargers used during World War One and currently in our collection.

 CALIBRE |